 Music creator award

-If your group has commissioned new work within the last year, and worked with a great music creator you think deserves recognition, you can nominate them for our brand new award.
+If your group has commissioned new work within the last year, and worked with a great music creator you think deserves recognition, you can nominate them for this award.

-The Best music creator for a leisure-time group award has been created to celebrate talent and creativity in the leisure-time music sector that can often go unrecognised.
+The Best music creator for a leisure-time group award celebrates talent and creativity in the leisure-time music sector that can often go unrecognised.

 Adopt a Music Creator builds on the collaborative relationship between music creator and group that has been at the heart of the Adopt a Composer project.
 Get a taste of the thinking behind the projects.